Sayeet/Multilingual-Hate-Speech-Detection/README.md

 This model can detect hate speech in 7 different languges; english, spanish, french, italan, portugeesem russian, and turkish.

+If you have any questions or would like to get in touch please email me at: ss@tambo.li

 Quick Links:

 Here is the link to the demo of the project: